siyu2002/SC1015_Predict_Laptop_Price/README.md

 We are using a mixed structured dataset of numeric and categorical datatype from Kaggle, and We are going to peform Machine Learning Algorithms on the dataset in order to predict the laptop price using multiple variables of categorial and numeric datatypes. <br />
 <br />  Refer: Raw data_description <br />

-# Data preprocessing (Cleaning and Preparation of dataset)
+# Data Pre-processing (Cleaning and Preparation of Dataset)
 1) Conversion of Datatypes (from categorial to numeric)
 2) Splicing
 3) Removing outliers